MohammedShohta/library-management-system/README.md

 - Sorting logic is now handled by **Library**, keeping **Book** as a data-only class.
 - Legacy methods are marked as **@Deprecated**.
 - "available Book" Filter and sort available books using the Stream API.
+- Implemented multiple filtering using Stream API for flexible data queriesز
+- Improved returnBook logic to ensure books are returned only if borrowed

 ## 🚀 Future Plans